Download Report

 Recommendation 3

-Collaborate actively with suppliers.
+Collaborate actively with suppliers

 Invest directly within your supply chain by working closely with key suppliers before shifting to alternative suppliers.
 While shifting to alternative supply sheds, markets, or commodities may result in GHG reductions in your corporate inventory, it won’t drive global transformation like helping existing suppliers improve.
 Successful collaboration requires setting clear expectations.
 Communicate corporate targets to suppliers and establish key sourcing criteria with them (e.g., quality, environmental metrics, certification requirements).
 This will ensure all entities are moving in the same direction.